 If you’re reading this moving house checklist, then, congratulations, you’re officially moving house!
-Packing up everything you own may be stressful, especially now in a new world of pandemics and lockdowns but don't fret, it can also be a celebration of a new chapter of life.
+Packing up everything you own may be stressful, but don't fret, it can also be a celebration of a new chapter of life.
 So, plan well ahead for every eventuality by following our checklist.

 The three most important rules are:

 - Consider covering your face when in an enclosed space with people you don’t usually meet